 - Size public spaces to contain activity – don’t always make public spaces too large so that they feel empty and unloved.
 Include playgrounds, communal seating, tables, shared paths and other activity options.
 Higher densities help maintain activity.

 - Differentiate park types such as native bush type reserves around creeks, sporting facilities and contained smaller lush green European type parks.
 Generally the most continuously actively used open spaces are welcoming to all including the young and the aged.
-These spaces are contained by surrounding residences that can provide passive supervision, include seating, tables and playgrounds, and are most popular when they have lush grass cover and are well shaded.
+These spaces are contained by surrounding residences that provide passive supervision to park users from outside of the park.
+They include seating, tables and playgrounds, and are most popular when they have lush grass cover and are well shaded.